streamingfast/battlefield-ethereum/README.md

     yarn install

+Second step is to build all contracts.
+We uses various Docker instances with different version of the `solc` compiler.
+This is all automated, if the Docker image is not found on your machine, it will be downloaded automatically.
+To compile all contracts, run:

+    ./contract/build.sh

 Then, you run the `generate_local.sh` script which will compile the smart contracts, launch a miner and syncer Geth processes, execute a bunch of transactions and collect the logs of